gcorso/android_academy/README.md

 ### Create the lessons database

 The app reads the details of the courses and lessons from an SQLite database saved locally.
-The first time the app is opened the database is created based on the instructions given in the lessonsdb.sql that is stored in the assets folder.
+The first time the app is opened the database is created based on the instructions given in the lessonsdb.sql file that is stored in the assets folder.

 To create the database (you can find the example with which the .sql file is created in the project repository), you can use any software you want, I recommend  [DB Browser for SQLite](https://sqlitebrowser.org/), or even write directly SQL code in the assets .sql file.
 With DB Browser for SQLite open the lessons.db database in the project rep, add your courses and lessons according to the schema below and then export it by going to File -> Export -> Database to SQL file -> Select the course and lesson tables -> OK -> Save it in the project assets folder with name lessonsdb.sql.